 Concentrate on your purpose.
 Use whatever made you fall in love with your brand to support your branding decisions.

-Develop a process that allows you to evaluate your marketing strategies.
+Develop a process that allows you to evaluate your marketing strategies and digital asset management strategies.
 Compare results to determine what works best.
-Throughout your company’s existence, be prepared to compare and contrast consistently.
+Throughout your company's existence, be prepared to compare and contrast consistently.

 Do more of what works and reexamine what doesn't.
 You can’t toss great ideas to evolve as a brand because they didn't work the first time.

 Digital marketing isn't going anywhere.
 It will continue to grow as technology advances.
 A digital marketing component is one of many things to consider when starting a brand.

 Everything in digital marketing is now accessible online.
 You can emphasize what you want your brand to say via your brand messaging strategy.
 Without digital marketing, your brand will virtually disappear if it doesn't have an online presence.

 Brand assets grow quickly across multiple channels.
 It can be difficult for brands to determine which assets are worth keeping.
 You must figure out how to store, access, and share the files.